clausmullie/open-zaak/GOVERNANCE.md

 That being said, it is possible some decisions may not be open or visible in this repo - particularly if they relate to other components.

-It is also not currently the aim of this community to actively grow a community of contributors.
 It is expected that the majority of development is performed by parties that have been contractually appointed to do so.
+As such, it is not currently the aim of this community to actively grow a community of contributors.

 ## Governance bodies